hoffmangroup/mccf1/README.md

 	result$bestThreshold

-You can change the fold when calculating MCC-F1 metric.
+You can also change the fold when calculating MCC-F1 metric.

 	mccf1_calcu(actual, predicted, fold = 50)

-You can also use mccf1_plot to plot the corresponding MCC-F1 curve.
+You can also use `mccf1_plot()` to plot the corresponding MCC-F1 curve.

 	mccf1_plot(actual, predicted, .title="the MCC-F1 score curve (example)")